 Cream, corn, and carbs, comin’ right up.
 Though it sounds pretty filling, the light white wine, cream, and herb sauce for this meal will keep you just satisfied enough so that you still have room for dessert.
 Get the Fresh Corn Ravioli With Herb Cream Sauce recipe.

-Note: This post was originally published on August 7, 2017 and was updated with new formatting, links, and text on February 13, 2019.
+Note: This post was originally published in 2017 and has been updated with new formatting, links, and text.